 Lora Lake Apartments Cleanup

 Prior to the 1940s, the current Lora Lake Apartments site at 15001 Des Moines Memorial Dr, Burien, WA 98148 was used as residential and farmlands.
 During the 1940s, it became the site of Novak Barrel Washing.
-From the 1950s to mid 1980s, Burien Auto Wrecking was located here.
+From the 1950s to the mid-1980s, Burien Auto Wrecking was located here.

-In the mid 1980s the Lora Lake Apartents were built and remained until to 2007.
+In the mid-1980s, the Lora Lake Apartments were built and remained until 2007.
 The Port of Seattle purchased the apartments as part Third Runway property acquisitions in 1998 and the last residents vacated in 2007.
 In July of that same year, the Port collected environmental samples.

 In 2009, the Ecology and the Port entered into an Agreed Order, under which the Port agreed to conduct a Remedial Investigation/Feasibility Study (RI/FS) to understand the nature and extent of the contamination.
 The Port also demolished remaining above-ground structures and took measures — with Ecology oversight — not to disturb potentially contaminated soil.

 On September 9, 2015, the Lora Lake Apartments Site Consent Decree (Legal Agreement between Ecology and the Port of Seattle) with the Final Cleanup Action Plan was entered by King County Superior Court.